PaulKinlan/paul.kinlan.me/content/en/2010-10-14-using-canvas-to-create-beautiful-custom-marke.markdown

 same but modify the hue (H) you can produce a wide spectrum of colours that are of the same tone. <a href="/example-of-the-canvas-markers">See the Example image</a>.</p>

-<p>This creates an image that is a single colour, but it doesn&rsquo;t look
+<p>This creates an image that is a single colour, but it doesn't look
 amazingly nice.
 I decided to add a gradient to give it one of those effects you see all over the web at the moment (I am not sure of the name, its not a Gel Button, but it is close&hellip;.ish).
 The question is,